 You should remember though, that if you decide to take a break from health insurance and re-enter the market over the age of 34, then loadings may apply.

 As you have health insurance you should know that it’s safe to switch under Lifetime Community Rating without any risk of loadings.
 So don’t feel like you are stuck with your current provider.
-We’re Ireland’s second largest health insurer and we’d love to hear from you here at laya healthcare.
+We’re Ireland’s fastest-growing health insurer and we’d love to hear from you here at laya healthcare.
 So why not join more than half a million other laya healthcare members today?
 Visit www.layahealthcare.ie for more information on how you can switch.